nheidner/renergy-js/src/markdown/en/one-column-pages/privacy.md

   # Privacy Policy

-  Renergy Berlin Gmbh Privacy Policy
+  Amwaj Al Nile Limitid

-  This Privacy Policy describes how your personal information is collected, used, and shared when you visit or make a purchase from www.renergy-solutions.de (the “Site”).
+  This Privacy Policy describes how your personal information is collected, used, and shared when you visit or make a purchase from www.amwaj-alnile.com (the “Site”).

   PERSONAL INFORMATION WE COLLECT